tatigabru/kaggle-rsna/README.md

 Since the original challenge dataset is not very large the images augmentations were beneficial to reduce overfitting.
 The dataset with augmentations is at ```src/datasets/detection_dataset.py```

 ## Training
-Training All base models used were pre-trained on Imagenet dataset.
+All base models used were pre-trained on ImageNet dataset.
 For learning rate scheduler we used available in Pytorch ReduceLROnPlateau with a patience of 4 and learning rate decrease factor of 0.2.
-SE-ResNet101 demonstrated the best results, followed by SE-ResNet50.
+RetinaNet single-shot detectors with SE-ResNet101 encoders demonstrated the best results, followed by SE-ResNet50.
 The whole training took around 12 epochs, 50 min per epoch on P100 GPU.

 ## How to install and run